mathigon/textbooks/content/graphs-and-networks/content.md

 > id: utilities
 > goals: try-three-times

-## The Three Utilities Problem
+## Planar Graphs

 ::: column.grow
-Let us try another simple puzzle that is related to graph theory.
+Here is another puzzle that is related to graph theory.

-In a small village there are three utility plants, producing water, electricity and gas respectively, and three houses which need to be served.
+In a small village there are three utility plants producing water, electricity and gas respectively.
+There are also three houses which need to be served.
 Unfortunately, due to the city’s layout, the pipes or cables for every product are not allowed to cross.
 ::: column(width=300)

     x-media(credit="© Depositphotos, Grossinge" width=300 height=169 src="images/factory.mp4")